tom-seddon/b2/doc/wip/Contents.md

 # b2 documentation

-How to use the emulator, assuming you know how to use the BBC Micro.
+The b2 documentation covers use of the emulator.

 * [Walkthrough of some of b2's features](./walkthrough.md)
 * [Some notes about b2's UI](./ui.md)